-Medford CEA has a standard product, called Medford Local Green, which has more renewable energy certificates (MA Class I RECs) than required by the Commonwealth.
-Participants in the program receive Medford Local Green unless they affirmatively choose one of the other electricity products.
+Medford CEA has a standard product, called Medford Local Green, which has more renewable energy than required by Massachusetts.
+Participants in the Program receive Medford Local Green unless they affirmatively choose one of the other electricity products.

-|Medford Local Green||Medford Premium Local Green||Medford Basic||Residential||Residential|
+|Medford Local Green||Medford 100% Local Green||Medford Basic||Residential||Residential|

-|Renewable Energy Certificates||Includes 5% more Renewable Energy Certificates (MA Class I RECs), than required by the Commonwealth||Includes Renewable Energy Certificates (MA Class I RECs) equal to 100% of the user's electricity consumption, in addition to meeting all renewable energy standards||Meets renewable energy standards||Meets renewable energy standards||Meets renewable energy standards|
+|Renewable energy||Includes 5% more Renewable Energy Certificates (MA Class I RECs), than required by the Commonwealth||RECs to meet 100% of a user's monthly consumption, in addition to meeting all renewable energy standards||Meets renewable energy standards||Meets renewable energy standards||Meets renewable energy standards|

-Goals of Medford Community Electricity Aggregation program
+Goals of Medford CEA

 Competitive, Stable Price